gonzalo123/ui5/README.md

 }
 ```

-Our application will be a simple List of
+Our application will be a simple list of items

 ```xml
 <mvc:View controllerName="gonzalo123.controller.App"